These vegan lentil tacos are made with classic taco seasonings and are ready in just 30 minutes! This recipe is perfect

-- Meanwhile, toast corn tortillas on a large skillet over medium-high heat.
+- Meanwhile, heat the corn tortillas on a large skillet over medium-high heat.
 Flip when golden on one side (or when lightly browned spots appear).

 - Assemble tacos: Add a few pieces of lettuce to the center of each tortilla.
 Add a little less than ⅓ cup of lentil filling on top.
 Top with fresh guacamole, salsa, and chopped cilantro.
 See notes for additional topping ideas.

 - Homemade guacamole: In a small bowl, mash the flesh of two large avocados.
 Add ½ teaspoon coarse salt, ¼ cup diced onion, ¼ teaspoon garlic powder, 2 tablespoons fresh lime juice.
 Taste for salt & freshly ground black pepper.

-- Storage & reheating: For best quality, store lentils refrigerated in reusable containers for up to 5 days.
+- Storage & reheating: For best quality, keep lentils refrigerated for up to 5 days.
 Freeze for up to 3 months.
 Reheating: To reheat on the stove, add to a small sauce pot with a splash of vegetable broth.
 Cover with a lid and heat on medium-low until warmed through, stirring as needed.